gerardroche/gerardroche.github.io/src/2024/06/30/on-which-type-and-readlink-commands/index.md

 sidebar: false
 aside: false
 tags: ubuntu sh
-title: On which, type, and readlink commands
+title: The which, type, and readlink linux commands
-excerpt: "The `which` command identifies the location of a command.
-It does this by searching the `PATH` for executable files.
-The `-a` option prints all matching locations.
-To inspect the `PATH`, use `tr` to split it into separate lines for improved readability."
+excerpt: "The which command identifies the location of commands.
+It searches the system PATH for executables.
+The -a option prints all matching locations.
+To inspect the PATH, use tr to split it into separate lines for improved readability."
 lastUpdated: false
 ---

-# On which, type, and readlink commands
+# The which, type, and readlink linux commands

-The `which` command identifies the location of a command.
-It does this by searching the `PATH` for executable files.
+The `which` command identifies the locations of commands.
+It searches the system `PATH` for executables.

 ```sh
 $ which ls